- Management Plan

 Project Timeline

-Three ocelots are integrated into the project from the Bella Vista Refuge (Brazil).
-All three successfully complete a period of quarantine.
+Five ocelots are integrated into the project from the Bella Vista Refuge (Brazil), Chaco and "La Peregrina" (Province of Buenos Aires).
+The first three that arrived in summer 2024 have successfully complete a period of quarantine.
 See footage of one of the ocelots, a female named 'Zamba', as she enters the pre-release enclosure in Iberá.

 New individuals, especially females, are to be incorporated into the project from Brazil (Refúgio Biológico Bela Vista) and Paraguay (Refugio Silvestre Urutaú).
 The first to arrive was Lila from Paraguay in February 2024.